giorgiop94/digital-garden/_notes/Papers - Anatomy and resilience of the global production ecosystem  by Nyström et al.md

+---
+title: Papers - Anatomy and resilience of the global production ecosystem  by Nyström et al
+---
 ## GPE
 > The GPE is the result of three important and interacting trends: (1) the continued conversion of the Earth’s biosphere into simplified produc